 We are a carefully selected team of associates with the flexibility to ensure creative diversity, value for money, quality of service and a rapid response for any size of organisation.
 We work with large companies listed on the London Stock Exchange and the NASDAQ Stock Market, as well as small local companies too – made possible only by our flexible structure and high calibre of experts.

-Having beaten the tough recession years Creative Heads has moved to a new studio in Canterbury, the creative heart of Kent.
+Creative Heads is moving to a new studio in London, from the creative heart of Kent.
 Being an integrated marketing communications agency has enabled Creative Heads to continue to grow steadily over the last 4 years and has now made a strategic move to the city they believe is key to their continued success.

-“We are really excited about the future now that we are based in Canterbury – it follows on nicely from our successes in 2012 when Creative Heads was recognised as the ‘Best Value Agency’ in Kent and in the top 10 in the UK, at the 2012 RAR Awards.
+“We are really excited about the future it follows on nicely from our successes in 2012 when Creative Heads was recognised as the ‘Best Value Agency’ in Kent and in the top 10 in the UK, at the 2012 RAR Awards.
 We also achieved a ‘Recommended Agency’ status – giving current and prospective clients the reassurance that there is a proven high level of quality, service and value when they work with us.

 Creative Heads is an integrated (full service) marketing communications agency built around a select team of experts with a flexible business structure that enables us to work with both small and large businesses here in Kent and abroad.
 Branding, print and digital media are among the core strengths across most market sectors.